dequelabs/corro/README.md

 * **string**
 * **number**
 * **date**
+* **json**

+Some values will pass multiple type validators:
+* Numbers are valid Dates and also valid JSON.
+* Plain Objects are considered valid JSON.
+* Dates count as Objects.
+* Parseable stringified JSON obviously counts both as a string and as JSON.

 ## Contributions
 This is a spare-time project so I can't promise immediate feedback, but issues and especially pull requests are welcome!